develosi/debugist-project/README.md

 Some dummy content has already been created such as projects and outstanding tasks, this can be overwritten and edited and is just there for proof of concept.

 In its current form the app has many features missing that I would like to add.
-I have detailed out these possible future features later on in this README file.
+I have detailed out these possible features later on in this README file.
 Debugist was created as my third milestone project for the Code Institute Level 5 Diploma in Web Application Development.

 ---